 -

-Click the hammer (MCP) icon, then Configure to open the configuration file (
+Click the hammer (MCP) icon, then Configure which opens up the "Manage MCPs" configuration file.

 Add the "Neon" server entry within the